jabarragann/SurgicalChallenge3DAssets/3d_med_phantom/README.md

-# Version of 3d med assets
+# Release notes of 3d med assets:

-V1.0 --> Collision with low resolution version of the phantom V1.1 --> Collision with convex hulls.
+* V1.0 --> Collision with low resolution version of the phantom
+* V1.1 --> Collision with convex hulls.
 Good performance.